polyphony-chat/docs/docs/Protocol Specifications/core.md

 must meet all of the following requirements:

 - Identity descriptor (IDD) must have "common name" attribute.
-If the ID-Cert is for an actor, the common name must be the federation ID of the actor.
+If the ID-Cert is for an actor, the common name must be the local name of the actor.
+In the case of an actor with an FID of `xenia@example.com`, the "common name" would be `xenia`.
 If the ID-Cert is a self-signed home server certificate, the "common name" attribute must not be present.
 - Must have at least one domain component, specifying the home servers' FQDN (fully qualified domain name).